-- If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of 62 days for those living in a long term care facility, as is true for ISNP members.
-If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of 62 days of medication.
+- If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of 30 days of medication, or 62 days if you reside in a long-term care (LTC) facility.
+If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of 30 days of medication, or 62 days if you reside in a long-term care (LTC) facility.
 The prescription must be filled at a network pharmacy.
 (Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away:

-We will cover one 31-day supply emergency supply of a particular drug, or less if your prescription is written for fewer days.
+We will cover one 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
 This is in addition to the above temporary supply.